OMAR-AHMED-SAAD/Water-Sort-Puzzle-Search-Based-Solver/README.md

 ### 5. Greedy Search 1 (GR1)
 - **Optimality**: Greedy Search 1 is **not optimal**, as it uses a heuristic that doesn't guarantee the fewest pours.
-- **Completeness**: GR1 is **not complete**, as it may miss solutions when following its heuristic.
-However, tracking repeated states ensures that it avoids loops.
+- **Completeness**: Normally, Greedy Search 1 would not be complete, but since we track repeated states and prevent loops, it may be considered **complete** in the Water Sort problem.
 - **Memory Usage**: 80 KB
 - **CPU Utilization**: 21.98%
 - **Nodes Expanded**: 7 nodes

 ### 6. Greedy Search 2 (GR2)
 - **Optimality**: Greedy Search 2 is **not optimal**, similar to GR1, focusing on a heuristic that may not lead to the most efficient solution.
-- **Completeness**: GR2 is **not complete** and can miss solutions if it follows an incorrect heuristic path, though it avoids infinite branches by tracking states.
+- **Completeness**: Like GR1, tracking repeated states makes Greedy Search 2 **complete** in this problem, as it avoids infinite loops.
 - **Memory Usage**: 160 KB
 - **CPU Utilization**: 17.83%
 - **Nodes Expanded**: 8 nodes